 A maximum of four standard sacks should be presented at the edge of property by 7am on the collection day.

 You can put out for collection up to 4 standard size sacks per fortnight.
 You can purchase black sacks from an outlet of your choice.
+Please note black sacks are no longer supplied by the district council.

 Black sacks should not be used to dispose of garden waste or other recyclable materials.